Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 The researchers were working with individuals, examining traumatic events in their personal lives.
 However, not all tragedies play out on a solitary stage.
 Some events impact many people - entire nations, if not the entire world - all at once.
 Not all of those people have the same emotional distance from the event.
 For some people, who lost loved ones that day, it may never be possible to enjoy any humor related to 9/11.
 They are too close; the trauma was too severe.
 Other people, at a greater distance physically and emotionally, may find that humor makes it easier to process some of their emotions about the day.

 Should you laugh on a day now stained with the memories of tragedy?
 The private use of humor, for your own entertainment and stress-relief, is most certainly appropriate.
 Should you share that humor with others?
 That decision needs to be made on a case-by-case basis.
 Be mindful of your audience's relationship with the events of 9/11.
-If humor is going to hurt, it's really not funny.
+If humor is going to hurt, it's not funny.
 If humor is going to help, embrace it.

 I'd like to end with these words from Dr. Deepak Choprah, speaking about this day last year.
 "For me and my family personally, September 11 was a reminder that life is fleeting, impermanent, and uncertain.
 Therefore, we must make use of every moment and nurture it with affection, tenderness, beauty, creativity, and laughter."